nixbarx23/ML-Climate-Project-Fall2022/abstract.md

 Hypothetical Output: Based on the framework created, the informed combination of possible data points to define the theme of "pollution & waste" is 65% hazardous waste, 18% non-recyclable waste, and the remaining 17% equally distributed across the specific hazardous emission intensity metrics.

 **Data Sources:**

+The data used for this research will include a variety of data points focused on the "bottom-level" metrics associated with each theme.
+The types of data will span continuous quantitative data, binary data, and other topic-specific precomputed scores.